opendistro/for-elasticsearch-docs/docs/troubleshoot/tls.md

 ## Validate YAML

 `elasticsearch.yml` and the files in `opendistro_security/securityconfig/` are in the YAML format.
-A linter can help verify you don't have any formatting errors: [http://www.yamllint.com/](http://www.yamllint.com/)
+A linter like [YAML Lint](http://www.yamllint.com/) can help verify that you don't have any formatting errors.

 ## View contents of PEM certificates